FreezyLemon/osu-wiki/wiki/Guides/Compressing_files/en.md

 - **Lossless** compression implies that the quality never degrades and can thus be repeatedly compressed and decompressed
 - **Lossy** compression uses certain powerful techniques to greatly reduce file size at the expense of quality

-The process of converting between audio and video formats, to reduce file size, average bit rate, or resolution, is called **re-encoding** or **transcoding**.
+The process of converting between audio and video formats to reduce file size, average bit rate, or resolution is called **re-encoding** or **transcoding**.
 Re-encoding an already lossy-compressed audio or video using lossy compression can result in varying degrees of further quality reduction, depending on the settings used.

 Due to that reason, re-encoding should be avoided, except if the original audio or video file is any of the following: